ronak-rajput-489/tourist-recommendation/README.md

 # tourist-recommendation
-recommend the five related destinations based on the content base filtering
+recommend the five related destinations based on the content base / collborative base / pearson correlation and KNN model based